For those familiar with traditional frisbees, transitioning to disc golf can be very frustrating because most disc golf discs just don’t fly straight.

 Our final recommended straight flying disc golf disc is the Infinite Discs Sphinx.
 From our list, this is the disc that is going to provide the most distance, but it is also the disc that is the most difficult to get a straight flight path out of.

-As a high speed fairway driver the Sphinx has a moderately thick rim which means at the end of the flight as the disc slows down it will have a tendency to fade out.
-It also has a relative high degree of high speed turn which means that it will easily turn with a powerful throw.
+As a high-speed fairway driver, the Sphinx has a moderately thick rim which means at the end of the flight as the disc slows down it will have a tendency to fade out.
+It also has a relatively high degree of high-speed turn which means that it will easily turn with a powerful throw.

 PROS